awslabs/scale-out-computing-on-aws/README.md

 ## :book: Documentation

-Documentation is written in markdown and accessible under `source/docs` folder.
+Documentation is written in markdown and accessible under `docs` folder.
 To enable the local HTML version:
 + Install mkdocs: `pip install mkdocs pygments pymdown-extensions`
-+ Run mkdocs on `source/` folder: `mkdocs serve`
++ Run mkdocs: `mkdocs serve`

 This will launch a local web server and documentation will be available at `https://127.0.0.1:8000`